 State of Beta Kappa – Future Plans

 The Sigma Nu Alumni Chapter and House Corporation would like to provide an update about our House and our potential future plans.
-Our current tenant, Pi Kappa Phi Fraternity, has been in the house for two years and has three more years remaining on their lease.
+Our current tenant, Pi Kappa Phi Fraternity, has been in the house for four years and has one more year remaining on their lease.
 The lease is triple net meaning, they pay rent that covers our mortgage payment, insurance, taxes and most day to day maintenance costs.
 The lease also provides the oversight of a professional property manager.
 We are responsible for expenses related to roof and structure that keep the property up to code and safe as a residence.
 The Beta Kappa House Corporation inspected the House in May and it is holding up reasonably well as Pi Kappa Phi have been good stewards of the property to date.

 Near Term & Long Term Renovations

 As most of us know from our own experiences with home ownership, properties need constant investment to protect their value.
-Our chapter house currently has several items that need attention from a safety standpoint and several more to protect its structural integrity over the next three years.
+Our chapter house currently has several items that need attention from a safety standpoint and several more to protect its structural integrity over the next several years.

 Our chapter house was once leased by the U. S. Army during WWII for housing purposes and then by the university for women students for a short time.
 Through our history of good or bad times, our alumni built and maintained our house for the good of the chapter.
 They did it for us, now it’s our turn.
 You don’t have to look far for a successful recolonization.
 Down river, Nu chapter at KU recolonized a couple of years ago and has quickly accomplished the following: number one in scholarship for new initiates, 3.59 GPA and all house at 3.41.
 Leaders, they have them, two of nine IFC seats are Nu members along with the student body president.